MSM-Extensions/SmartBloxServer/README.md

 **A lightweight SmartFoxServer 2X (SFS2X) protocol re-implementation for Roblox Lua**

+#### This read-me was created with the help of generative AI.
+The code was not.

 SmartBlox brings the familiar `SFSObject` / `SFSArray` data model from SmartFoxServer 2X to Roblox, using only a single `RemoteEvent`.
 It gives you type-safe, compact, nested data structures and a clean request/response pattern with callbacks — perfect for games that need server → client data syncing (inventory, player data, islands, monsters, etc.).